In What Direction Will VBI Vaccines Inc.'s (NASDAQ:VBIV) Stock Goes From Here? - The Dwinnex

 Revenue Estimates

-2 analysts predict $1.98M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 2 analysts.
 It ranges from a high estimate of $3.4M to a low estimate of $560k.
 As of the current estimate, VBI Vaccines Inc.’s year-ago sales were $81k, an estimated increase of 2,344.40% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $630k, an increase of 400.00% less than the figure of $2,344.40% in the same quarter last year.
 There is a high estimate of $630k for the next quarter, whereas the lowest estimate is $630k.

 A total of 2 analysts have provided revenue estimates for VBIV’s current fiscal year.
 The highest revenue estimate was $4.1M, while the lowest revenue estimate was $1.35M, resulting in an average revenue estimate of $2.72M.
 In the same quarter a year ago, actual revenue was $631k, up 331.10% from the average estimate.
 Based on 2 analysts’ estimates, the company’s revenue will be $12.4M in the next fiscal year.
 The high estimate is $20.6M and the low estimate is $4.2M.
 The average revenue growth estimate for next year is up 355.90% from the average revenue estimate for this year.